 Paper: For block prints, I've been using French Paper Co. recycled papers for years.
-They are a family-owned and operated business and I just love the feel and quality of their papers and process.
+They are a family-owned and operated business and I just love the feel and earth-friendly quality of their papers and process.
 For our art prints, I create them on my iPad and once they are ready, I order prints from Fireball Printing, an awesome small print shop local to Philadelphia.
 All of our art prints are digitally rendered on 100% recycled paper.

 Textiles: All of my fabrics are sourced from Philadelphia or USA made businesses online and sewn by my friends locally in Philadelphia (pillows), or pre-sewn by USA textile manufacturers (zip pouches and table runners).

 How long does it take to make a print?